cornell-brg/torng-uecgra-scripts-hpca2021/uecgra-analytical-model/README.md

     % python map-llist.py
     % python map-susan.py

-Or you can run the energy-optimized mapping passes like this (eeff stands for energy-efficient):
+Or you can run the energy-optimized mapping passes like this ("eeff" stands for energy-efficient):

     % python map-toy-eeff.py